xvitaly/mhed/docs/source/using-application.rst

 To edit the contents of a cell, simply double click on it or press the **F4** on your keyboard.

-To remove currently selected row, press **Delete selected row** button on the main toolbar, or press **Delete** button on the keyboard.
+To remove currently selected row, click the **Delete selected row** button on the main toolbar, or press **Delete** button on the keyboard.
 You can select and remove multiple rows at once.

-If you want to edit Hosts file as a plain text file, click **Open config in Notepad** in the **Advanced** menu.
+If you want to edit Hosts file as a plain text file, click **Open in text editor** in the **Advanced** menu.
 The file will be loaded with a :ref:`selected <settings-advanced>` (or system default) text editor.

 .. index:: hosts editor, reloading hosts file, refreshing hosts file
-.. _usage-reloading:
+.. _usage-reload:

 Reloading Hosts file
 ==========================================